Optometry is a healthcare profession concerned with examination, diagnosis and treatment of the human visual system.

 We have an excellent graduate employment record.
 Most graduates, on completion of the pre-registration year and having passed the Final Assessment Examinations set by the College of Optometrists, become registered with the General Optical Council to practise as optometrists.

 Once qualified you can work in private practice, in hospital optometry or in optometric teaching and research.
 You will need an interest and ability in scientific work, in helping and communicating with people, and a measure of manual dexterity.

-The average starting salary for our 2011 Optometry graduates was £12,368.
-(But after 40 months you can expect to earn between £30,000 and £40,000.)
+The average starting salary for our 2012 Optometry graduates was £13,011 (Salaries for registered optometrists vary considerably, and can be between £25,000 and £60,000.)

 Typical offer (UCAS tariff points): 340

-Typically 3 A-level science subjects (i.e. Maths, Biology, Physics, Chemistry), or a minimum of 2 A-level science subjects both at grade A and a non-science A level at grade B or higher.
+Typically from 3 A-level Science subjects (i.e. Maths, Biology, Physics, Chemistry), or a minimum of 2 A-level Science subjects both at grade A and a non-Science A level at grade B or above.
 General Studies or Key Skills points are not counted.
-Work experience within optometry will strongly support an application.

-Minimum IELTS 6.5 or equivalent.
+Minimum IELTS at 6.5 or the equivalent.